BlueBrain/hpc-coding-conventions/cpp/README.md

 ##### Custom ClangFormat configuration

-These coding conventions come with a predefined configuration of ClangFormat that will be copied in the top directory of the project.
+These coding conventions come with a predefined configuration of ClangFormat that is by default copied in the top directory of the project.

 It is recommended to not add this `.clang-format` to git so that it is fully driven by this project.
 It will get updated along with the evolution of these guidelines.
-Thus it is recommended to ignore file `.clang-format` by adding it to the top `.gitignore`.
+Thus it is recommended to inform git to ignore this file by adding it to the top `.gitignore`.

 A project can however override the predefined configuration of ClangFormat